 I highly recommend you buy some lip gloss containers with screw tops.
 They are super inexpensive and you can get a ton of them for variety of colors.

 Otherwise you are gonna make this project and just go…OH NO WHAT NOW!!
 Buy them FIRST, then come back and be prepared to have a blast!

 Additional Ingredients to create your crayon lip gloss

 - 2 Tsp Coconut oil – its a lumpy consistency and I bought mine organic at the health food store

 - A double boiler OR a pan with a tiny glass bowl to place inside

-- paint containers w/ lids to store your lipgloss like these Empty Lip Gloss Tubs on Amazon
+- paint containers w/ lids to store your lip gloss (See to the left)

 Pick the colors you want out of your crayon box.